econia-labs/econia-v5/doc/architecture-specification.md

 ### Trading

+1. A user's open orders `SHALL` be tracked in an open orders object, such that market makers can submit the address of the object for optimized order placement.
-1. Orders `SHALL` accept the object address of a user's market account, as well as a size, limit price (worst execution price including fees), and restriction.
+1. Orders `SHALL` accept a size, limit price (worst execution price including fees), restriction, and open orders object address.
+1. Order APIs `SHALL` accept `0x0` for open orders address to indicate an immediate-or-cancel order that settles to a user's primary fungible store.
-1. Limit orders, market orders, and swaps `SHALL` be moderated via a single API that uses `HI_64` or `0` to indicate an immediate-or-cancel market order.
+1. Limit orders, market orders, and swaps `SHALL` be moderated via a single API that uses `HI_64` or `0` for limit price to indicate an immediate-or-cancel market order.
-1. Orders `SHALL` fill outside of a market account if the market account object address is passed as `0x0`.
-1. Order cancellations `SHALL` accept the price of the order to cancel for the given user and market account object address.
+1. Order cancellations `SHALL` accept the price of the order to cancel for the given user and the open orders object address.
 1. Due to low usage of size changes in Econia v4, size changes `SHALL NOT` be supported, in order to simplify the implementation and reduce attack vectors.
 1. Posting `SHALL` abort if at a price that a user already has an open order at.
-1. Posting `SHALL NOT` be permitted outside of a market account.
 1. Restrictions and self match behavior `SHALL NOT` moderate behavior via abort statements, since this approach inhibits ease of indexing.
 1. Self match behavior `SHALL` support `CANCEL_BOTH`, `CANCEL_MAKER`, and